Violent protests in Israel: When far-right football fans take to the streets | DW | 07.08.2020

 Recent weeks have seen major protests against Israeli prime minister Benjamin Netanyahu after corruption charges.
 In Jerusalem and Tel Aviv, members of two right-wing football fan groups have played a violent part.

-Israel has experienced a wave of protests against Prime Minister Benjamin Netanyahu in recent weeks, with thousands of people have taken to the streets to call on the Israeli leader to resign.
+Israel has experienced a wave of protests against Prime Minister Benjamin Netanyahu in recent weeks, with thousands of people taking to the streets calling for the Israeli leader to resign.

 The initial trigger for the protests may have been Netanyahu's corruption cases, but they have intensified due to what many see as the government's mismanagement of the coronavirus crisis, with Netanyahu's supporters holding their own rallies in support of him.